bridgecrew-perf4/cloudbuild-terraform/README.md

 # Google Cloud Builder for Terraform

-This just google/cloud-sdk image with Terraform installed so that you can run Terraform commands that require `gcloud` command.
+This is just google/cloud-sdk image with Terraform installed so that you can run Terraform commands that require `gcloud` command.
 Like interacting with a GKE cluster using Terraform Kubernetes provider.